Kathie and Cousin Mandy III

 Mandy - From City to Country Girl

-Kathie and cousin Mandy were having such a terrific time.
+Kathie and cousin Mandy was having such a terrific time.
 It did not even matter anymore that they could not jump in the river to swim or wade.
 There were still sunny days enough to walk in the woods and fields.
 Golden leaves floated through the air almost continuously on a breeze.
 If they found a sunny log to sit on it could be quite magical.

 Mandy had arrived dressed like a little princess but now she was just another Kathie and seeming to love it.
 Kathie did wonder why she did not have at least one dress like Mandy's, but then, where would she wear it?
 No one dressed up like that but city people she guessed.
 Kaitlin, Mandy's mother, was the only one of those she had ever seen.
 Well, there was Uncle Bob, Mandy's dad, but as her mom said, he would always be a country boy at heart.

 There had been a letter from Mandy’s mother to say that Uncle Bob would be there to pick her up before the first of the New Year, just after Christmas.
 Her mother would not be coming, still in much pain from her broken arm.
 Bouncing in a car would naturally be painful, especially traveling so far.

 Her dad would spend a couple of nights and Kathie looked forward to that.
 Mandy’s mother, Kaitlin, monopolized all conversations when she was there.
 Katie hardly ever got to spend any time with her uncle Bob, who she really was so fond of.
 He was very friendly and just listening to him talk and laugh warmed Kathie’s heart.
 She so looked forward to that.
 She wished her own dad was more like him.
 Her dad was a man of few words, and outward emotions.